rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 pre: "f. "
 weight: 150
 ---
-An executable of a component can either be a source code file, or a docker file in a git repository, or a docker image file.
+An executable of a component can be either a source code file or a docker file in a git repository or a docker image file.

 ## Build strategies
-There are three kinds of build strategies available for building ROS and non-ROS packages.
-The ***ROS Engine*** selects an appropriate build strategy based on whether you have provided a git repository with Dockerfile in it or without it, or a docker image.
+rapyuta.io builds ROS and non-ROS packages using various build strategies.
+The ***ROS Engine*** selects an appropriate build strategy based on whether the package contains a git repository with Dockerfile or without it or a docker image.

 If the **Executable Type** is **Git**, you must provide a git repository url address.